KaoriKunimasu/AdminDashboard/README.md

 3. **User Acquisition Panel**: Breaks down how users are finding your platform with percentage distributions across direct, organic search, and unassigned sources.

-4. **Sales Mapping Area**: Visualizes geographical sales distribution with country-specific metrics, with United States leading at 28.6% of sales.
+4. **Sales Mapping Area**: Visualizes geographical sales distribution with country-specific metrics.

 5. **Device Category Section**: Shows the distribution of users by device type (mobile vs. desktop) in a pie chart visualization.